 After around six weeks of repeated manipulation and plaster casting of the foot, there is usually good progress and the foot position has improved.
 At this stage, a small operation is suggested for most children, called an Achilles tenotomy.
 This involves releasing the tight Achilles tendon at the back of the foot, using a small cut so that the heel can drop down.
 It is a minor operation and it can usually be done with just a local anaesthetic.

 After this, their foot is put in a final plaster cast, usually for three weeks.
-The child will then need to wear some special boots that are connected together with a bar.
+The child will then need to wear a brace (some special boots that are connected together with a bar).
 They will need to wear these for 23 hours a day for three months.
-After this they generally just need to wear the 'boots and bar' at night or during sleep periods until they are 4 years old.
+After this they generally just need to wear the brace at night or during sleep periods until they are 4 years old.

 It is really important for the child to continue to wear their 'boots and bar' as the specialist advises.
 If the boots and bar are not worn as advised, there is a chance that talipes can come back.